jamisonordway/book_search/README.md

 ### My approach to building this app

-* I started by exploring the Google Books API and testing out calls in postman
+* I started by exploring the Google Books API and testing out calls in [Postman](https://www.getpostman.com/)

 * Once I understood what data to expect from the JSON response I created a function with vanilla JS